First-Peoples-Cultural-Council/fv-be/README.md

 To run just `docker-compose up`.
 The default values in `settings.py` will fall back to appropriate values.

-If you prefer to run your own instances of `RabbitMQ`, `ElasticSearch`, or `Redis`, set the following environment vars (docker-compatible defaults shown):
+If you prefer to run your own instances of `RabbitMQ`, `ElasticSearch`, or `Redis`, set the following environment vars ( docker-compatible defaults shown):

 - `CELERY_BROKER_URL`=`"amqp://rabbitmq:rabbitmq@localhost:5672//fv"`
 - `CELERY_RESULT_BACKEND`=`"redis://localhost/0"`
 - `ELASTICSEARCH_HOST`=`"localhost"`
 - `ELASTICSEARCH_PRIMARY_INDEX`=`"fv"`

+## Celery

+For async and periodic tasks to successfully execute, a worker process must be running.
+In another terminal, with the virtual environment setup, execute `celery -A firstvoices worker -B` in the `./firstvoices` directory

 ## Useful Local URLs On Startup